project-flogo/flogo-web/CONTRIBUTING.md

 Instructions for setting up the development environment are detailed in the [development section](/README.md#development) of the project README.

-These are some useful commands for your development workflow:
+These are some commands that will be useful for your development workflow:

 - `yarn` or `yarn install` to make sure your dependencies are up to date
 - `yarn start server` start the server app in development mode